nvictor/design/clustermap/DESIGN.md

 - **TreemapLayoutCalculator**: Computes optimal treemap layouts using a squarified algorithm
 - **Interactive Features**: Hover effects, click-to-zoom functionality, and breadcrumb navigation

+The application uses a dual coloring strategy to enhance clarity:
+- **Parent Nodes (Namespaces, Deployments):** Are assigned a stable, distinct color based on their name.
+This provides a clear and consistent visual structure for the hierarchy.
+- **Leaf Nodes (Pods):** Are colored using a heatmap scale from green (low usage) to red (high usage).
+The color is determined by the pod's resource consumption relative to the most resource-intensive pod in the cluster, making it easy to spot performance hotspots at a glance.

-Cell colors are generated on a logarithmic scale based on the node's value, providing a visual heatmap of resource consumption.
-Text color automatically adjusts for readability against the background.
+Text color automatically adjusts for readability against all backgrounds.

 ## 4. User Interface